Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

 Submissions must include the following:

-• Nominees current curriculum vitae (CV)
+• Current curriculum vitae (CV).

-• Planned activities during the post-doc
+• Planned scholarly activities during the IE postdoc/visiting scholar appointment.

-• Three letters of reference
+• Three letters of reference.

 Assemble nomination materials and supporting documents into a single PDF file in the order listed above.
+Submit nominations by converting all documents into one pdf and emailing to diverse@unm.edu Incomplete submissions or materials received past the established deadlines will not be considered.

 Guidelines/Eligibility